 Step 2: Book your seat in one of the supplier summits (Online info session for Elia’s suppliers)

-Participate to one of the online supplier summit that will arm you with all necessary information on the project.
+Participate to one of the online supplier summits that will arm you with all necessary information on the project.
 The session will introduce the SAP Ariba platform and its functionalities, including a short demo of the system.

 English - Tuesday, June 08, 2021 at 11:00 AM Central European Summer Time